-Despite clear business models, this approach is rapidly becoming obsolete under the pressure of modern technologies: banks learn to provide back office services to the clients like Amazon and Google, and rent out their banking infrastructure (license, payment processing, card issuance, compliance) instead of creating or buying it for other players.
+Despite clear business models, this approach is rapidly becoming obsolete under the pressure of modern technologies: banks learn to provide back-office financial services to the clients like Amazon and Google and rent out their banking infrastructure (license, payment processing, card issuance, compliance) instead of creating or buying it for other players.

 Such a banking software model is a top trend in various industries.
 Its name is Banking as a Service.

-According to the statistics, the global BaaS market size was equal to $2.41 billion in 2020 and is expected to reach $11.34 billion by 2030, with a 17.1% CAGR.
+According to the statistics, the global banking as a service market size was equal to $2.41 billion in 2020 and is expected to reach $11.34 billion by 2030, with a 17.1% CAGR.

-The BaaS model involves an almost seamless integration of the IT systems of the company and the bank using open API interfaces, smart contracts, and distributed ledger technology.
+The BaaS business models involve an almost seamless integration of the IT systems of the company and the bank using open API interfaces, smart contracts, and distributed ledger technology.
 All necessary data is transmitted via standard secure protocols in real-time.
-Management is carried out through a separate application that "supervises" a specific area of activity - trade finance, cash management, cash collection, factoring, etc.
+This way, SaaS companies, and other providers organize new ways of customer experience.

 BaaS usually involves three major players:

 Uber.
 Having a BaaS partnership program with Barclays and Green Dot, Uber enables drivers to deposit, track, and manage funds.
 New drivers and delivery partners receive the Uber debit card when registering.
-Cardholders can immediately cash out their trip earnings and use the cash back rewards at various shops, f.e., Exxon and Advance Auto Parts.
+Cardholders can immediately cash out their trip earnings and use the cash-back rewards at various shops, f.e., Exxon and Advance Auto Parts.

 Apple Card.
 Similar to Uber, Apple employs BaaS to attract more clients into the Apple ecosystem.
 Apple has partnered with Goldman Sachs to keep further tech-savvy generations engaged with their adored smart device.
 Apple Card serves as a retail-facing credit card, provides the Wallet App with bill payment features, and assists clients in establishing healthy money habits.

-The technology initially demanded among FinTech startups is now gaining popularity in other areas.
+The technology initially demanded among FinTech startups is now gaining popularity among Big Tech firms and beyond.
 Synchronized processes reduce the costs of a b2b consumer of banking services: for example, in the case of a supply chain, transaction costs can be at the level of 2-10%.

-The development of a regulatory environment requires the adoption of new elements.
+The development of a regulatory environment requires the adoption of new BaaS solutions.
 For example, PSD2* and open banking contribute to banking APIs and universal access promotion.
 The need for new requirements compliance (usually achieved through IT modernization) encourages some banks to consider improved BaaS companies models to benefit from tech builds.
 Even beyond regulation, Plaid and other aggregators modify client expectations for data and account information portability, which boosts and enhances IT modernization processes and the BaaS experience.